CISecurity/ControlsAssessmentSpecification/control-13/control-13.5.rst

 	* - Asset Type
 	  - Security Function
 	  - Implementation Groups
-	* - Data
+	* - Devices
-	  - Detect
+	  - Protect
-	  - 3
+	  - 2, 3

 Dependencies
 ------------
-* Sub-control 2.1: Maintain Inventory of Authorized Software
+* Safeguard 1.1: Establish and Maintain Detailed Enterprise Asset Inventory
+* Safeguard 4.1: Establish and Maintain a Secure Configuration Process
-* Sub-control 12.1: Maintain an Inventory of Network Boundaries
+* Safeguard 6.6: Establish and Maintain an Inventory of Authentication and Authorization Systems

 Inputs
 -----------
-#.
-The list of authorized software
-#.
-The list of network boundaries at the organization's perimeter
-#.
-Unauthorized encrypted connections
+#. :code:`GV23`: Authentication and Authorization System Inventory
+#. :code:`GV3`: Configuration Standard
+#. :code:`GV39`: Remote enterprise assets

 Operations
 ----------
 #.
-Enumerate all network monitoring systems in the software inventory
+Use Input 1 :code:`GV23` to identify and enumerate authorization systems that allow remote logins (M1)
 #.
-For each network monitoring system
+For each authorization system identified in Operation 1, use Input 2 :code`GV3` to check if configuration for each type of policy
 	#.
-Enumerate the network boundaries covered by the system
+Identify and enumerate authorization systems properly configured for all the policies (M2)
 	#.
-Examine its configuration to ensure that the system is configured to monitor for unauthorized encrypted connections
+Identify and enumerate authorization systems for which at least one configuration does not comply with the policies (M3)
 #.
-Enumerate network boundaries covered by all network monitoring systems (i.e. create a set of covered network boundaries)
+For each remote enterprise asset from Input 3 :code:`GV39`, compare to the output of Operation 2.1
 	#.
-Complement the set of covered network boundaries with the list of network boundaries to identify all uncovered network boundaries
+Identify and enumerate assets that are covered by at least one compliant authorization system (M4)
+	#.
+Identify and enumerate assets that are not covered by a compliant authorization system (M5)

 Measures
 --------
-* M1 = List of all network monitoring systems
+* M1 = Count of authorization systems that allow remote logins
-* M2 = List of network boundaries at the perimeter
+* M2 = Count of authorization systems properly configured to comply with policies
-* M3 = List of appropriately configured network monitoring systems
+* M3 = Count of authorization systems not properly configured to comply with policies
-* M4 = List of inappropriately configured network monitoring systems
-* M5 = List of network boundaries covered by at least one network monitoring system
+* M4 = Count of remote enterprise assets covered by a compliant authorization system
-* M6 = List of network boundaries not covered by at least one network monitoring system
+* M5 = Count of remote enterprise assets not covered by a compliant authorization system
-* M7 = Count of network monitoring systems (count of M1)
-* M8 = Count of network boundaries at the perimeter (count of M2)
-* M9 = Count of appropriately configured network monitoring systems (count of M3)
-* M10 = Count of inappropriately configured network monitoring systems (count of M4)
+* M6 = Count of remote enterprise assets :code:`GV39`
-* M11 = Count of network boundaries covered by at least one network monitoring system (count of M5)
-* M12 = Count of network boundaries not covered by at least one network monitoring system (count of M6)

 Metrics
 -------

-Network Monitoring Coverage
+Authorization System Compliance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. list-table::

 	* - **Metric**
-	  - | The ratio of appropriately configured network monitoring systems to the total number
+	  - | The percentage of properly configured authorizations systems
-	    | of network monitoring systems
+	    | that allow remote login
 	* - **Calculation**
-	  - :code:`M9 / M7`
+	  - :code:`M2 / M1`

-Network Boundary Coverage
+Coverage
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 .. list-table::

 	* - **Metric**
-	  - | The ratio of covered network boundaries to the total number of network boundaries
+	  - | The percentage of remote enterprise assets covered by compliant
+	  - | authorization systems
 	* - **Calculation**
-	  - :code:`M11 / M8`
+	  - :code:`M4 / M6`

 .. history
 .. authors